alphagov/government-service-design-manual/service-manual/technology/open-data.md

 Your open data should be user-friendly and searchable.
 For instance, all data published on data.gov.uk is searchable and placed on a [5-star rating scheme](http://5stardata.info/) to indicate how useable and easy to interpret the data is.

-You should aim to reach at least the Three Star standard.
+You should aim to reach at least the 3-star standard.

 The Open Data Principles that you must follow are:

-1. Public data policy and practice will be clearly driven by the public and businesses that want and use the data, including what data is released when and in what form
+1. Public data policy and practice will be clearly driven by the public and businesses that want and use the data, including what data is released when and in what form.
-2. Public data will be published in reusable, machine-readable form
+2. Public data will be published in reusable, machine-readable form.
-3. Public data will be released under the same open licence which enables free reuse, including commercial reuse
+3. Public data will be released under the same open licence which enables free reuse, including commercial reuse.
-4. Public data will be available and easy to find through a single, easy-to use, online access point ([data.gov.uk](http://data.gov.uk))
+4. Public data will be available and easy to find through a single, easy-to use, online access point ([data.gov.uk](http://data.gov.uk)).
-5. Public data will be published using [open standards](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles#open-standard---definition), and following relevant recommendations of the [World Wide Web Consortium (W3C)](http://www.w3.org/)
+5. Public data will be published using [open standards](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles#open-standard---definition), and following relevant recommendations of the [World Wide Web Consortium (W3C)](http://www.w3.org/).
-6. Public data from different departments about the same subject will be published in the same, standard formats and with the same definitions
+6. Public data from different departments about the same subject will be published in the same, standard formats and with the same definitions.
-7. Public data underlying the Government’s own websites will be published in reusable form
+7. Public data underlying the Government’s own websites will be published in reusable form.
-8. Public data will be timely and fine-grained
+8. Public data will be timely and fine-grained.
-9. Release data quickly, and then work to make sure that it is available in [open standard formats](/service-manual/user-centered-design/choosing-appropriate-formats.html), including [linked data forms](http://www.data.gov.uk/blog/what-is-linked-data)
+9. Release data quickly, and then work to make sure that it is available in [open standard formats](/service-manual/user-centered-design/choosing-appropriate-formats.html), including [linked data forms](http://www.data.gov.uk/blog/what-is-linked-data).
-10. Public data will be freely available to use in any lawful way
+10. Public data will be freely available to use in any lawful way.
-11. Public data will be available without application or registration, and without requiring details of the user
+11. Public data will be available without application or registration, and without requiring details of the user.
-12. Public bodies should actively encourage the reuse of their public data
+12. Public bodies should actively encourage the reuse of their public data.
-13. Public bodies should maintain and publish inventories of their data holdings
+13. Public bodies should maintain and publish inventories of their data holdings.
-14. Public bodies should publish relevant metadata about their datasets and this should be available through a single online access point; and they should publish supporting descriptions of the format provenance and meaning of the data
+14. Public bodies should publish relevant metadata about their datasets and this should be available through a single online access point; and they should publish supporting descriptions of the format provenance and meaning of the data.

 ## Building on open data
 Users are already using your services, giving you lots of data about their behaviour.
 This means you can learn from real world behaviour when you're [designing a new digital service](/designprinciples#third).
 You can watch and learn from your users, shaping the system to fit what people naturally choose to do.

 [Recognise that you can't do it all](/designprinciples#second).
 In making your data open, you are encouraging greater use of the data and helping users to innovate.

-Developers need to be able to use the data, to share it, and combine it with other data to use in their own applications, for example through [APIs](/service-manual/making-software/apis.html).
+Developers need to be able to use the data, to share it, and combine it with other data to use in their own applications, for example through [application programming interfaces (APIs)](/service-manual/making-software/apis.html).

 As with all government digital services you'll need to [understand the user need](/service-manual/user-centered-design/user-needs.html) for the data you publish.